roblemos/roblemos.github.io/_posts/2016-07-05-week-in-review-no-privacy.md

 ---
-title:  "Month in Review: No Privacy for Home Computers; The End of 'Trustworthy' Ransomware?"
+title:  "Month in review: No privacy for home computers, and the end of 'trustworthy' ransomware?"
 date:   2016-07-05 11:44 -04:00
 categories:
 - week-in-review